Building Your First App

 Platform Type

 This field determines what development features will be made available to your app, and may impact what other options are visible in the app creation process.
-For example, apps of the "Server/Bot" type will be provisioned access to the Glip Sandbox environment, and be given special controls for installing and uninstalling your bot within Glip.
+For example, apps of the "Server/Bot" type will be given special controls for installing and uninstalling your bot within Glip.
 Here are the most common types of apps created:

 • Server/Web (most common) - if you are building a web-based app, need to receive webhooks, and/or connect to another user's account, select this option.